healthy-chicken-saladeers/rag_detective/docs/gc-function-instructions.md

 Use the provided URL endpoint to test your function: https://us-east1-rag-detective.cloudfunctions.net/querying_with_llamaindex.

-When you test the function for the first time you'll get the following error:
+When you test the function for the first time you'll get the an error that the client does not have permission to access the URL.

+The following steps explain how to grant permission to a URL using an example function called `rag-detetctive`.
+We applied the same steps to enable permissions to our own cloud functions.

+Here is the error message you will see before enabling permssions:
 ![gc-function-error](../img/gc-function-error.png)

 Go back to the Google Cloud Function console and select the tab "Permissions".
 The warning states that you must assign the Invoker role (roles/run.invoker) through Cloud Run for 2nd gen functions.

 ![gc-function-permissions1](../img/gc-function-permissions1.png)

-Go to the Cloud Run console, and select the checkbox next to the function `query_llamaindex`.
+Go to the Cloud Run console, and select the checkbox next to your function.
 A window will appear to the right of the screen that will allow you to add permissions.

 ![gc-function-permissions2](../img/gc-function-permissions2.png)